strongqa/howitzer/README.md

 ## Documentation
-You should find the documentation for your version of *howitzer*.
+You should find the documentation for your version of *howitzer* on [Rubygems](https://rubygems.org/gems/howitzer).

-See [GETTING_STARTED](https://github.com/Sergey-Russiyan/howitzer/blob/develop/GETTING_STARTED.md "link to GETTING_STARTED.md file") for information about using of *howitzer*.
+See [GETTING_STARTED](https://github.com/Sergey-Russiyan/howitzer/blob/develop/GETTING_STARTED.md) for information about using your version of *howitzer*.

 ## Setup